MehdiKhiatiDS/MehdiKhiatiDS.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About me:
-subtitle: Data Science Journey!
+subtitle: Data Scientist - Mentor - Environmentalist
 ---

 My name is Mehdi and I started this journey to have a bigger impact on humanity, if I can help ease up a process or help solve an issue.
 I would love to work with you.